elfakyn/knowledge/windows/power.md

 Go to Control Panel -> Power Options -> Change plan settings -> Change advanced power settings -> Sleep -> Allow wake timers.
 Set to Disable.

-If the option isn't available, open regedit and change `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Power\PowerSettings\238C9FA8-0AAD-41ED-83F4-97BE242C8F20\BD3B718A-0680-4D9D-8AB2-E1D2B4AC806D\Attributes` to `2`.
+If the option isn't available, set the registry key `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Power\PowerSettings\238C9FA8-0AAD-41ED-83F4-97BE242C8F20\BD3B718A-0680-4D9D-8AB2-E1D2B4AC806D\Attributes` to `2`.
 Close and open the advanced power settings and you should see the option.

 #### Explanation

-to be continued
+Windows mostly uses wake timers with Windows Update, which is usually the primary culprit, however other systems may rely on wake timers themselves.
+The above registry key controls whether the option is visible or not.
+You can find a list of other interesting registry keys by running `powercfg -q` (query).
+That list may not be exhaustive, [here's an exhaustive one](https://bitsum.com/known-windows-power-guids/).

+### System unattended sleep timeout

+#### Check

+You have this problem if your computer goes to sleep when you issue a lock command and wait a few minutes.

+#### Fix

+Go to Control Panel -> Power Options -> Change plan settings -> Change advanced power settings -> Sleep -> System unattended sleep timeout.
+Set to 0.

+If the option isn't available, set the registry key `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Power\PowerSettings\238C9FA8-0AAD-41ED-83F4-97BE242C8F20\7bc4a2f9-d8fc-4469-b07b-33eb785aaca0\Attributes` to `2`.
+Close and open the advanced power settings and you should see the option.

+#### Explanation

+Windows has this hidden config where the system sleeps when it's unattended.
+The only way to reveal the option is to edit the above registry key.
+It's the same for all computers.
+You can find a list of other interesting registry keys by running `powercfg -q` (query).
+That list may not be exhaustive, [here's an exhaustive one](https://bitsum.com/known-windows-power-guids/).